Protecting the Antarctic Environment

 What Conservation Measures are now in place in Antarctica?

 Until the 1960s, some species of whales and seals were taken to the brink of extinction by human activities in Antarctica.
-Waste and garbage was left where it fell, burnt in great open fires or dumped in the ocean.
+Waste and garbage was left where it fell, burnt on open fires or dumped in the ocean.
 Fisheries were completely unregulated.
-Penguin and other bird colonies often had their eggs harvested by personnel stationed in Antarctica.
+Penguin and other bird colonies often had their eggs harvested by personnel stationed nearby.

 Over the years since the Antarctic Treaty came into force in 1961, ever greater environmental awareness has led to increasing regulation by the Antarctic Treaty System.
 All plants and animals in Antarctica are now protected and there are measures in place to prevent pollution of this the worlds most pristine environment.